diggsweden/open-source-project-template/README.md

 ### Before version 0.1.0 is released

 Currently, the project is undergoing a feedback revision from Foundation for Public Code, and other initial improvements.
-After that, 0.1.0 will be tagged.
+After that, a 0.1.0 will be tagged.

 ### Future

 - Mention project excellence additions (extras in the checklist?) - OpenSSF scorecard, Foundation for Public Codes metadata standard and so on.
-- Handling GOVERNANCE.md recomendations?
-Clearify briefly what asom digg is and how decisions are taken etc.
+- Be somewhat formal in the Open Source Checklist recommendations.
 - Handling DEVELOPMENT.md recommendations?
 - Keep the Swedish translations up-to-date
 - Handling where to recommend communication channels for users and developers